Article

 Here is something most people do not know, even most biology students do not know, because the textbooks gloss over it.
 Even after a protein has the correct amino acid sequence, the protein still has to fold into the correct three-dimensional shape in order to function.
 And the folding itself is, on its face, a paradox.

-And yet proteins fold.
+And yet proteins do reliably fold into the correct shape.
 They fold quickly, in milliseconds to seconds, into precisely the conformation required for their function.
 The resolution of Levinthal’s paradox, as worked out over the subsequent decades, is that proteins do not fold by random search.
 They fold along an energy landscape that biases them toward the correct conformation.
 The amino acid sequence itself encodes not just the final structure but the path to that structure.
 The folding is guided by physics, but the physics that guides it is exquisitely tuned to the specific sequence in a way that random sequences would not be.

 The implication is profound and almost never spelled out.
 For a protein to fold properly, the amino acid sequence must be such that the energy landscape funnels it toward the correct conformation.
 Most random sequences would not have this property.
 They would either not fold at all, fold into multiple conformations none of which is functional, or fold into kinetic traps from which they would never escape.
 The fraction of amino acid sequences that simultaneously code for a functional protein and fold reliably into the correct conformation is a small subset of the already astronomically small fraction of sequences that could in principle code for a functional protein.

 The chance hypothesis must account not just for the existence of functional sequences, but for the existence of functional sequences whose physics also guides them to their functional conformations along an energy landscape that does not get trapped in non-functional intermediates.
-This is a compounding requirement.
-It does not add to the implausibility, it multiplies it.
+This is a compounding requirement that does not merely add to the implausibility but multiplies it at every additional level of demand placed on the system.

 The Interactome: Proteins Must Work Together